 Page 18.
 Make sure to stop here without turning the page (some answers are revealed on the next page).

 Tell students the fossils on the page are all found in the same layer of rock as the catfish fossil.
-Ask, "Compared to the catfish fossil, are these fossils older, younger or the same age as the catfish fossil?" (same age, some students may say it depends where in the rock layer they are found - below catfish makes the older and above catfish makes them younger)
+Ask, "Compared to the catfish fossil, are these fossils older, younger, or the same age as the catfish fossil?" (same age, some students may say it depends on where in the rock layer they are found: Below the catfish makes them older and above the catfish makes them younger.)

 Repeat this activity for each picture.
-Students may have a difficult time identifying the plant fossils but his is OK.
-(Students who have experience with salt water fish tanks or swimming in the ocean may be able to recognize the individual plant fossil as "coming from the ocean.")
+Students may have a difficult time identifying the plant fossils, but this is acceptable.
+(Students who have experience with saltwater fish tanks or swimming in the ocean may be able to recognize the individual plant fossil as "coming from the ocean.")

 Page 32.
 Ask students, "Have you ever noticed water moving bits of rock like sand (biggest pieces) or mud (smallest pieces)?
 Where did you see water moving bits of rock?"
 Ask students to turn and talk with a partner (classmate or family member).
 Students might have one or more of the following experiences:

-Say to students, "So based on our experiences, water can move sand and mud from one place to another (share specific experiences you overheard students share) and also drop the sand and mud it is carrying in different locations (share specific experiences you overheard students share)."
+Say to students, "Based on our experiences, water can move sand and mud from one place to another (share specific experiences you overheard students share) and drop the sand and mud it is carrying in different locations."
+(Share specific experiences you overheard students share.)

 Ask students, "Can you create a model to explain how water dropping off sand and mud helped create a fossil catfish and how water moving sand and mud helped the paleontologist, Sanaa El-Sayed, find the catfish fossil?"
 Give students independent thinking time to create a model.

-If students have difficulty starting their model, ask them what has to be in the model to explain how moving water can help create and help someone find a fossil. (water, sand, catfish, catfish fossil).
-Once students have identified the parts (components) of the model, ask students how the parts interact with each other.
-For example, students have drawn sand and water - ask, "How are the sand and water interacting in this part of you model? (water is dropping off sand) How could you show on your model that water is dropping sand? (use and arrow to show the sand is going down, write 'dropping off' next to the sand, etc.)
+If students have difficulty starting their model, ask them what has to be in the model to explain how moving water can help create and help someone find a fossil (water, sand, catfish, catfish fossil).
+Once students have identified the parts (components) of the model, ask students how the parts interact with one another.
+For example, if students have drawn sand and water, ask, "How are the sand and water interacting in this part of your model?
+(Water is dropping off sand.)
+How could you show on your model that water is dropping sand?"
+(Use an arrow to show the sand is going down; write "dropping off" next to the sand, etc.)

 You might choose to create a class consensus model before moving on.
 Ask each group to share one similarity between most of their models until all the groups have shared.
-Then ask if there are any other similarities the groups noticed between their models.
+Then ask if the groups noticed any other similarities between their models.
 Ask the class if they are in agreement with each part or interaction you add to the model.
-If they are not in agreement, ask them if it is OK to put a question mark on that part of the model.
-(You might also ask, "How might we investigate the answer this question?")
+If they are not in agreement, ask them if it is okay to put a question mark on that part of the model.
+(You might also ask, "How might we investigate the answer to this question?")

 Return to the explanation organizer.
-Ask students, "Based on evidence from observations in the story and evidence from our consensus model, make a claim about how this catfish ended up in a desert."
-You may choose to first give students independent thinking time to add evidence to the scaffold and then ask them to turn and share their evidence with a partner before asking them to make a claim.
+Tell students, "Based on evidence from observations in the story and evidence from our consensus model, make a claim about how this catfish ended up in a desert."
+You may choose to first give students independent thinking time to add evidence to the scaffold, then ask them to turn and share their evidence with a partner before asking them to make a claim.
 You may also wish to complete the explanation collaboratively.

 NSTA has created a Why are there fish in the desert? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library.

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.